 A. Starters are sometimes “quiet” after a feeding.
 Keep it in a warm, draft-free area in your kitchen and cover it with plastic wrap (if in a bowl).
-In a few hours and certainly by the next day it should be back to it’s normal self, possibly bubbling over with happiness.
+In a few hours and certainly by the next day it should be back to its normal self, possibly bubbling over with happiness.

-During the baking process it’s easy to find heart-healthy substitutions but it’s a bit trickier with the starter, though people have said they’ve used sugar alternatives in their starter and it’s worked fine (remembering, too, that the flour converts to sugar as does the milk, so there are still sugars in your starter).
-We’ll be doing some diabetic recipe testing in the Kitchen so we’ll keep you posted with any new recipes and diabetic-friendly variations!
+During the baking process, it’s easy to find heart-healthy substitutions but it’s a bit trickier with the starter.
+Some people have said they’ve used sugar alternatives in their starter and it’s worked fine (remembering, too, that the flour converts to sugar as does the milk, so there are still sugars in your starter), but you’ll need to experiment.

 Q. Can you use the starter in a recipe on the first day of making the starter?

-A. The reason the recipe asks you to wait for 10 days is so the starter (comprised of flour, milk, sugar, yeast) has a chance to ferment and get a tangy, sourdough flavor that complements the sweet bread that you’ll be making in 10 days.
-So while you can certainly bake the bread at any time, what you’ll lose is the fermented batter — essentially you’ll be making a quick bread.
-And the way sourdough starters work: the longer it gets to ferment, the better the flavor!
+If you received your starter from someone else, technically you can feed and use the starter at any time (just remember to leave 1 cup in the bowl or bag at all times).
 But there’s another part, too: there’s something magical about YOU caring for your starter for 10 days.
 It may sound strange, but I have seen the same starter act differently in different kitchens (and have their good days and bad days in both!).
 In the end, after 10 days or more, maybe it’s simple TLC, or just maybe the starter gets to know you and your home and picks up the flavor of whatever it is that makes you happy.
-Whatever the case, if you can wait to bake and give the starter a few days in your home, I think you’ll be find it be much more rewarding and fun!
+Whatever the case, if you can wait to bake and give the starter a few days in your home, I think you’ll find it much more rewarding and fun.

 Q. I’m tired of this starter controlling my life!
 How do I get rid of it?

-Q. I don’t have anyone to pass my starter on to!!!
+Q. I don’t have anyone to pass my starter on to.
 How do I maintain it so that I can use it when I need it?